Hardware, scaling and storage

 Hardware

-- AMD64/x86-64: Choose this if your application image is built for AMD64/x86-64 architecture
+- AMD64/x86-64: Choose this if your service image is built for AMD64/x86-64 architecture

-GPU-based application example
+GPU-based service example

 Follow these steps to run this image on Kapstan: